osmosis-labs/osmosis/x/incentives/spec/02_state.md

 All the incentives that are going to be provided are locked into `IncentivePool` until released to the appropriate recipients after a specific period of time.

-### Pot
+### Gauge

-Rewards to be distributed are organized by `Pot`.
-The `Pot` describes how users can get reward, stores the amount of coins in the pot, the cadence at which rewards are to be distributed, and the number of epochs to distribute the reward over.
+Rewards to be distributed are organized by `Gauge`.
+The `Gauge` describes how users can get reward, stores the amount of coins in the gauge, the cadence at which rewards are to be distributed, and the number of epochs to distribute the reward over.

 ```go
 type LockQueryType int